sfaber02/gp3-capstone-visualmixer/README.md

 - added 5px margin to bottom of transport controls in mixes view
 - Fixed issue with dropdown menu going off the right side of screen on mobile.
 The dropdown menu is now right justified.
 - Fixed issue with volume popover pushing transport controls off the screen on mobile
+- Fixed bug with play when switching from mixer to mixes.
+Should not be able to play right away.